gokultp/gokultp.github.io/_posts/2016-08-19-a-journey-with-http.markdown

 });
 ```

 These two are simple http servers.
-The first one is written in golang and the second is written in node.js.
+The first one was written in golang and the second was written in node.js.
 So why that C code snippet caught my attention ?
 Its because of that function name 'Listen'.

 I was aware of that http is an application layer protocol running over tcp.
 Then I think, our tcp server can communicate with a web browser.
-I decided to try it out, and my  goal is to send a message to web browser.
+I decided to try it out, and my  goal was to send a message to web browser.

 ```c
 /****************** SERVER CODE ****************/